misskey-dev/misskey-hub/src/en/docs/install/docker.md

-Create Misskey instance with Docker
+Create Misskey instance with Docker Compose
 ================================================================

-This guide describes how to install and setup Misskey with Docker.
+This guide describes how to install and setup Misskey with Docker Compose.

 ::: danger
 Never change the domain name (hostname) of an instance once you start using it!